Dash-OS/tcl-task-manager/README.md

 `[task]` provides options to cancel, introspect, and execute your tasks in a variety of ways such as at intervals, in a given period of time, at a specific time, and more.

+> **Note:** This package uses the coroutine inject command.
+At the time of writing this
+> that command is within the `[::tcl::unsupported]` namespace and should be considered
+> before using it in your project.
+We have, however, used it extensively within our
+> own project(s) with great success.

 ## Installation

 You can use this package by simply adding the files to your system either within one of